cnellington/Contextualized/joss/paper.md

 # Statement of Need

-`Contextualized` opens up new avenues for quantitative analysis of complex and heterogeneous data.
+`Contextualized` opens up new avenues for quantitative analysis of complex and heterogeneous data, and simplifies the process of transforming this data into results.
 In particular, `Contextualized`:

 1. **Unifies Modeling Frameworks:** `Contextualized` unifies modeling approaches for both homogeneous and heterogeneous data, including population, sub-population, (latent) mixture, cluster-based, time-varying, and varying-coefficient models [@hastie1993varying].
 Additionally, `Contextualized` naturally falls back to more traditional modeling frameworks when complex heterogeneity is not present.